Return to gazetteer

 Israel

-The crusader city of Acre in the southern Levant was enormously important during the Middle Ages, and the last stronghold of the Latin kingdoms prior to its fall in 1291; at that point the city was destroyed by the Mamluks and continued to exist only as a small fishing village.
+The crusader city of Acre in the southern Levant was enormously important during the Middle Ages, and the last stronghold of the Latin kingdoms prior to their fall in 1291; at that point the city was destroyed by the Mamluks and continued to exist only as a small fishing village.
 Its inclusion in texts like Dati's (written over a century later) attests to its continuing major role in Europeans' mental geography of the Levant.
 See also Ascalon, Jaffa, and Caesarea.
 Campbell #1519.

 Coordinates